Teksta versija

 6) an apartment owner if he or she has the right of first refusal to another residential property in the same apartment house and if he or she wishes to purchase residential property in accordance with the procedures laid down in Section 45 of this Law;

-7) a joint owner if he or she wishes to terminate a joint ownership relationship with a public person;
+7) a joint owner if he or she wishes to terminate a joint ownership relationship with a public entity;

 8) a person in respect of whom the land use right has been terminated in accordance with the procedures laid down in the Law on the Completion of the Privatisation of the State and Local Government Property and the Use of Privatisation Certificates and who has entered into a land lease with a local government if this person wishes to purchase the land which he or she has used and for which the land lease has been entered into;

-9) an owner or all joint owners of a building (structure) registered in the Land Register if they wish to purchase immovable property owned by a public person which consists of a land parcel and a non-residential building (structure) and the building (structure) owned by them is also located on this land parcel but the land parcel may not be divided in accordance with the provisions of the laws and regulations regarding general spatial planning, use, and building.
+9) an owner or all joint owners of a building (structure) registered in the Land Register if they wish to purchase immovable property owned by a public entity which consists of a plot of land and a non-residential building (structure) and the building (structure) owned by them is also located on this plot of land but the land plot of land may not be divided in accordance with the provisions of the laws and regulations regarding general spatial planning, use, and building, or it is not useful.
+If several autonomous building (structure) properties are located on the immovable property owned by a public entity, the alienation thereof shall be proposed jointly by all the owners of the building (structure) properties in accordance with a notarised agreement as to what undivided share of the immovable property is obtained by each owner.

-(6) A proposal for alienation shall not be necessary for the alienation of the State immovable property which has been transferred for privatisation and the privatisation of which has been terminated or the right of privatisation has not been exercised within the time period prescribed by the law, except for the cases referred to in Paragraph four, Clauses 3, 4, and 9 of this Section.
+(6) A proposal for alienation shall not be necessary for the alienation of the State immovable property which has been transferred for privatisation and the privatisation of which has been terminated or the right of privatisation has not been exercised within the term specified by the law, except for the cases referred to in Paragraph four, Clauses 3, 4, and 9 of this Section.

-(2) The Cabinet or the decision-making body of a derived public person respectively shall take the decision to authorise the alienation of the property of the public person referred to in the proposal for alienation or adopt a reasoned refusal to reject the proposal for alienation within six months from the day the proposal for alienation is received.
+(2) The Cabinet or the decision-making body of a derived public entity respectively shall take the decision to permit the alienation of the property of the public entity referred to in the proposal for alienation or adopt a reasoned refusal to reject the proposal for alienation within six months from the day when the proposal for alienation is received.

-(3) A permission of the Cabinet shall not be required for the alienation of built-up land parcels owned by the State in respect of which the persons referred to in Section 4, Paragraph four, Clauses 3 and 4 of this Law have submitted a proposal for alienation in accordance with the prescribed procedures.
-Valsts akciju sabiedrība "Valsts nekustamie īpašumi" [State joint stock company State Real Estate] shall, within two months after submission of the proposal for alienation, provided that it is accompanied by all documents confirming the right of first refusal of the person, take the decision to sell the relevant land parcel.
-If the proposal for alienation is received in respect of a built-up land parcel which has not been registered in the Land Register, the State joint stock company State Real Estate shall take the decision to authorise the alienation of the built-up land parcel owned by the State within two months from the day when the built-up land parcel has been registered in the Land Register.
-The State joint stock company State Real Estate may not transfer for alienation a built-up land parcel in respect of which the Cabinet has decided that it is necessary for the performance of State administration functions in accordance with the State Administration Structure Law.
+(3) A permission of the Cabinet shall not be required for the alienation of built-up plots of land owned by the State in respect of which the persons referred to in Section 4, Paragraph four, Clauses 3 and 4 of this Law have submitted a proposal for alienation in accordance with the prescribed procedures.
+Valsts akciju sabiedrība "Valsts nekustamie īpašumi" [State joint-stock company State Real Estate] shall, within two months after submission of the proposal for alienation, provided that it is accompanied by all documents confirming the right of first refusal of the person, take the decision to sell the relevant plot of land.
+If the proposal for alienation is received in respect of a built-up plot of land which has not been registered in the Land Register, the State joint-stock company State Real Estate shall take the decision to authorise the alienation of the built-up plot of land owned by the State within two months from the day when the built-up plot of land has been registered in the Land Register.
+The State joint-stock company State Real Estate may not transfer for alienation a built-up plot of land in respect of which the Cabinet has decided that it is necessary for the performance of State administration functions in accordance with the State Administration Structure Law.

-(31) A permission of the Cabinet shall not be required for the sale of the immovable property owned by the State which has been transferred for privatisation and the privatisation of which has been terminated or the right of privatisation has not been exercised within the time period prescribed by the law and which is possessed by an authority performing privatisation.
-The decision to sell such immovable property shall be taken by an authority performing the privatisation of State property.
+(31) A permission of the Cabinet shall not be required for the sale of the immovable property owned by the State which has been transferred for privatisation and the privatisation of which has been terminated or the right of privatisation has not been exercised within the term specified by the law and which is possessed by the authority performing privatisation.
+The decision to sell such immovable property shall be taken by the authority performing the privatisation of State property.

-(32) A permission of the Cabinet shall not be required for the sale of the immovable property which has been recognised as the property without heirs or ownerless property and in respect of which claims of creditors have not been submitted and also an application for the need to preserve it in the ownership of a public person has not been received from a public person authority.
-The decision to sell such immovable property shall be taken by an authority in the possession of which it has been transferred in accordance with the laws and regulations regarding the procedures for performing accounting, evaluation, sale, transfer free of charge, destruction of the property under jurisdiction of the State and transfer of revenues from the sale thereof into the State budget.
+(32) A permission of the Cabinet shall not be required for the sale of the immovable property which has been recognised as the property without heirs or ownerless property and in respect of which claims of creditors have not been submitted or which has been recognised as a confiscated property, and also an application for the need to preserve it in the ownership of a public entity has not been received from an authority of the public entity.
+The decision to sell such immovable property shall be taken by the authority in the possession of which it has been transferred in accordance with the laws and regulations regarding the procedures for the accounting, appraisal, sale, transfer free of charge, destruction of the property under jurisdiction of the State and transfer of revenues from the sale thereof into the State budget.
 This Paragraph of the Section shall not apply to the immovable property referred to in Section 8, Paragraphs two, three, four, and 4.1 of the law On Land Ownership Rights of the State and Local Governments and Corroboration Thereof in the Land Registers.

-(4) The decision-making body of a derived public person or an institution or official appointed by it shall, within two months after the persons referred to in Section 4, Paragraph four, Clauses 3 and 4 of this Law have submitted, in accordance with the prescribed procedures, a proposal for alienation accompanied by all documents confirming the right of first refusal of the person, take the decision to sell the relevant land parcel.
-If the proposal for alienation is received in respect of a built-up land parcel which has not been registered in the Land Register, the decision-making body of a derived public person or an institution or official appointed by it shall take the decision to authorise the alienation of the built-up land parcel owned by the derived public person within two months from the day when the built-up land parcel has been registered in the Land Register.
+(4) The decision-making body of a derived public entity or an institution or official appointed by it shall, within two months after the persons referred to in Section 4, Paragraph four, Clauses 3 and 4 of this Law have submitted, in accordance with the prescribed procedures, a proposal for alienation accompanied by all documents confirming the right of first refusal of the person, take the decision to sell the relevant plot of land.
+If the proposal for alienation is received in respect of a built-up plot of land which has not been registered in the Land Register, the decision-making body of a derived public entity or an institution or official appointed by it shall take the decision to permit the alienation of the built-up plot of land owned by the derived public entity within two months from the day when the built-up plot of land has been registered in the Land Register.

 (5) The decision to alienate immovable property shall also specify the type of alienation and, where necessary, conditions for further use of the immovable property and restrictions of the right of alienation.